bozzyk/ppanel-test-problem/README.md

 - Simple implementation

 Minuses:
-- The parser is a way slower than api
+- The parser is a way slower than api (it's really slow - about 90s for posts)
 - Non-reliable architecture - everything brokes in case of html changed

 #### Usage: